isblab/prism/README.md

 #### Example.
 PrISM on PDB files (PDB input)

 For PDB files, ensure that the `return_spread` flag is present.
 The input here would be the directory containing the PDB files.
-In the `example\pdbs' directory, run the following:
+In the `example/pdbs' directory, run the following:

 ```
 python ../../src/main.py  --input . --output output/ --voxel_size 2 --return_spread --classes 2 --cores 16 --models 1.0 --n_breaks 50